johnnovak/gridmonger-site/source/introduction.rst

 Let me stress this again: Gridmonger is meant to be used *while playing the game*.
-While other programs might bedazzle you with a large variety of features, Gridmonger's scope is small and focused on purpose.
-It aims to do one thing, and do it well: be the ultimate mapping companion for grid-based cRPG games.
+While other programs might bedazzle you with a large variety of features, Gridmonger's scope is kept small and focused on purpose.
+It aims to do one thing, and do it exceedingly well: be the ultimate mapping companion for grid-based cRPG games.

-I hope you will have as much fun using Gridmonger as I had writing it!
+I do hope you will have as much fun using Gridmonger as I had writing it!